prajjwal1/adaptive_transformer/README.md

 ```
 python train.py --bs=128 --test --adaptive --load_model=adaptive_6910
 ```
 When `test` flag is passed, only inference is performed on the test set.
 Ground truths for test set for VQA are not publicly available.
 This command will dump the JSON file in the `/snap` directory.
-Submit the JSON file in the [EvalAI competition page](https://evalai.cloudcv.org/web/challenges/challenge-page/514/overview).
+Submit the JSON file through the [EvalAI competition page](https://evalai.cloudcv.org/web/challenges/challenge-page/514/overview).

 ## Explanation of this codebase
 - `dataset` : contains standard Pytorch dataset class for VQA